shaoweinuaa/OSCCA/README.md

 # OSCCA
-The source code for the paper "Ordinal multi-modal feature selection for survival analysis of early-stage renal cancer"
+The source code for the paper "Ordinal multi-modal feature selection for survival analysis of early-stage renal cancer" and "Integrative analysis of pathological images and multi-dimensional genomic data for early-stage cancer prognosis"

 step 1.
 Run main_all_10folds to genearte the feature of each fold.